Hritikraj8804/KodeKloud_Engineer/Linux_1/14_Linux_Run_Levels.md

 By starting the `polkit` service, you activate it and allow it to handle authorization requests: `sudo systemctl start polkit`

 If that didn’t work install the `polkit` package using the `dnf`:`sudo dnf install polkit`

+This command is useful when you want to find packages related to a specific functionality or library: `sudo dnf search polkit`

+`sudo systemctl set-default graphical.target`

+`systemctl get-default`